ciel-lang/CIEL/README.md

     git clone https://github.com/vindarel/termp/ ~/quicklisp/local-projects/termp

-As of writing, you also need [https://github.com/lisp-maintainers/clesh](https://github.com/lisp-maintainers/clesh), but we aim to remove this dependency.

 For a number of other libraries we need the Quicklisp version of August, 2024, or later.

 For those, you should either: